 Before Jesus ascended to Heaven, He promised to send the Holy Spirit to His followers, to strengthen and guide them in their spiritual lives and relationship with God, and to remain with them always (John 14:16).

-We believe that God created the universe in accordance with the Biblical account of Creation.
-God formed the first man and woman in His image and breathed into them the breath of life (Genesis 2:7); thus they became living souls by divine creation and not by random evolution.
+We believe that God created the universe and everything within it in accordance with the biblical account of Creation.
+God formed the first man and woman in His image and breathed into them the breath of life (Genesis 2:7); thus they became living souls by divine design and not by random evolution.
 God’s visible creation provides clear testimony of His invisible existence (Romans 1:20).

 We believe that God gave humankind the responsibility to care for the Earth and its inhabitants.